madhurima-sudo/ODT-2026-Pirate-treasure-hunt-/README.md

 - what technologies are involved.

 **Response:**
-`[This project is an interactive pirate-themed escape maze where players progress through a series of physical and logic-based challenges to reach a final treasure.
-The experience begins with a map-based clue that leads players to decode a two-number passcode using coordinates.
-Correct input using push buttons activates a servo motor that releases the first clue card.
-The next challenge involves solving a logic puzzle and using a laser-based “hand cannon” to aim at the correct target; an LDR sensor detects the laser and triggers another servo mechanism to release the next card.
-Players collect multiple clue cards as they move through the maze.
-The final stage involves matching collected cards with predefined cards on a treasure box using an RFID system.
-If the correct card is identified, the treasure box opens using a servo motor and plays a pirate-themed audio track; incorrect attempts trigger an error buzzer.
+`[This project is a life-sized pirate treasure hunt played across four Z-boards arranged like a maze.
+Players move from one obstacle to the next, finding coordinates on maps, targeting the right ship, and finally unlocking a treasure chest using collected cards.
+The experience mixes simple logic puzzles with physical actions: searching through maps, entering codes, aiming at an enemy ship with laser, and choosing the correct pattern card to place on the chest.
+Servo-driven reveals, an RFID card reader, and sound feedback (including the Pirates of the Caribbean theme) make each correct action feel like a small win that leads to the final treasure.
 Technologies used include an ESP32 microcontroller, push buttons, servo motors, LDR sensor, laser module, RFID reader, buzzer, and audio output.]`

 ---